Learning to Deliberate: Meta-policy Collaboration for Agentic LLMs with Multi-agent Reinforcement Learning: Experiment

 \subsection{Ablation and Analysis Studies}

 \paragraph{From Fine-Tuning to SoftRankPO: Multi-Agent RL for Deliberation.}

 Our framework transitions from supervised fine-tuning (SFT) to progressively more effective reinforcement learning (RL) strategies that enhance agent coordination.
 As shown in Table~\ref{tab:main_result}, even the SFT-only variant performs competitively (52.09\%), highlighting the strength of deliberation-based reasoning.
 However, it lacks outcome-driven feedback, limiting its ability to refine decision-making.
 Vanilla PPO performs worse (50.85\%) due to unstable credit assignment and poor convergence in our multi-agent setting.
 As shown in Figure~\ref{fig:fig_acc_curve}, PPO struggles especially on harder tasks (e.g., -3.62\% on AMC), where its value-based updates fail to provide stable guidance.
 GRPO mitigates this by using group-relative ranking, stabilizing updates through peer comparison and improving performance on tasks like GSM8K (+1.97\%) and MATH (+2.18\%), but its reliance on raw reward magnitudes leads to sensitivity under noisy or heavy-tailed feedback.
-With reinforcement signals aligned to the group’s preference order, SoftRankPO yields the best overall results (55.37\%) and more stable convergence dynamics (Figure~\ref{fig:fig_acc_curve}).

 \paragraph{Communication Rounds and Number of Agents.}

 Figure~\ref{fig:fig_ab_round_agent} shows how communication rounds ($M$) and agent number ($N$) affect final performance.
 Increasing $M$ from 1 to 4 steadily improves accuracy, validating the importance of multi-turn deliberation.
 However, performance slightly drops at 5 rounds, suggesting diminishing returns and possible noise accumulation, highlighting the need to calibrate deliberation depth.
 As $N$ increases from 2 to 6, accuracy consistently improves.
 Unlike unstructured setups that suffer from conflict or stagnation, our reflective coordination continues to benefit from additional agents.